MARIO GUNDE PETERS & KELLEY

 Can You Modify the Parenting Plan?

-Once the court issues a parenting plan, both parents will have to abide by it.
+Once the court issues a parenting plan, both parents must abide by it.
 However, according to Florida child custody law 61.13, the parenting plan can be modified when there is a substantial and material change in circumstances and the change is in the child’s best interests.
 You will need competent legal counsel to prove the changes are substantial and material.
 Some common examples of such changes include:

 • A parent death